 You can also find this functionality (plus a whole lot more) on the Beauhurst platform.
 Curate your own ‘Collections’ of companies and receive alerts when they submit new filings.
 You can also be notified of any category of data on our tracked companies, funds and individuals, whether they have changed office location, secured a fundraisings or gone through an exit event.
 Choose the days and frequency with which you’d like to receive these emails.

 What is Companies House WebCHeck?Companies House WebCHeck is a legacy service with information on 2 million UK companies.
-You’ll be able to use the WebCHeck service up until February 2021, when it will be closed.
-Similarly to the updated Companies House Service, you can find the following company information on WebCHeck:
+Similarly to the updated Companies House Service, you could find the following company information on WebCHeck:

 - basic information including company type and registered office address